Vormsi

-Vormsi (Ormsö) is the fourth-largest island of Estonia, measuring 92 km2 and a registered population of around 400.
+Vormsi (Estonian Swedish: Årmse, Ormsö, Worms, lit.
+'Worm's-Island') is the fourth-largest island of Estonia, measuring 92 km2 and a registered population of around 400.
 It is located in the Baltic Sea, northwest of the mainland and east of Hiiumaa island, and is part of the West Estonian archipelago (Moonsund archipelago).

 Administratively the island forms part of Vormsi Parish (rural municipality).